nvh95/vitest-preview/website/docs/guide/automatic-mode.md

 beforeEach((ctx) => {
   ctx.onTestFinished(({ task }) => {
     if (task?.result?.state === 'fail') {
-      debug();
+      // Preview the failed test in the Vitest Preview Dashboard debug();
     }
-    // Still perform cleanup, but after capturing the DOM state cleanup();
+    // Still perform cleanup, but after capturing the DOM state.
+It depends on which cleanup strategy you use. cleanup();
   });
 });